tomek-jaworski-elb/tomek-jaworski-elb/README.md

 - 👋 Hi, I’m Tomek.
 I live in [Elbląg](http://https://en.wikipedia.org/wiki/Elbl%c4%85g) on the north part of [Polnad](https://en.wikipedia.org/wiki/Poland).
 - 👀 I’m interested in ultra-trail running 🏃
-- 🌱 I’m currently learning Java
+- 🌱 I am currently undergoing an intensive Java, Spring and Spring-Boot course (planned completion in July 2022)
 - 📫 More about me you can find on [LinkedIn](https://www.linkedin.com/in/tomek-jaworski-158494226/)
 - Don't hesitate to contact me
-- I am currently undergoing an intensive Java, Spring and Spring-Boot course (planned completion in July 2022)

 - Yes, I'm looking for a job!

 <!---